This article offers guidance for providing students with feedback using Turnitin.

 Accessing the Feedback Studio

-Once your students have submitted their work through a Turnitin assignment you will be able to view and mark them through the Feedback Studio.
+Once your students have submitted their work through a Turnitin assignment you will be able to view and provide feedback to them through the Feedback Studio.

 Feedback Studio is accessible through the assignment inbox, and by clicking on a the grade icon.